Run an Appchain Node on GCP

 Background

-This guide allows you to easily deploy and manage a Syndicate Read Node on Google Cloud Platform (GCP) to access your Appchain’s onchain data.
-Your node will run components of the open source Syndicate Stack.
+This guide allows you to easily deploy and manage a Syndicate Appchain Node on Google Cloud Platform (GCP).

-Read Nodes perform state derivation for an existing Appchain — allowing you to query transactions, balances, and other blockchain data directly from your own infrastructure.
+Syndicate Appchain Nodes perform state derivation and block production for an existing Syndicate Appchain — allowing you to query blockchain data and submit transactions directly from your own infrastructure.

-To deploy a Syndicate RPC node on the Google Cloud Platform, perform the following steps.
+To deploy a Syndicate Appchain node on the Google Cloud Platform, perform the following steps.

-2. Select the Terraform deployment tab and provide a descriptive name for your RPC VM (such as my-appchain-rpc-node) and select or configure the Service Account.
+2. Select the Terraform deployment tab and provide a name for this VM and configure its service account.

 3. In the VM Instance Configuration section, enter or select appropriate values: